Keyboard shortcuts

 Example:

-swissarmyhammer test review/security --code "$(cat login.php)" --context "handles user authentication"
+swissarmyhammer prompt test review/security --arg code="$(cat login.php)" --arg context="handles user authentication"

 Arguments: